 - Should an asset be re-classified as a Surplus Asset, it will be measured at fair value.
-Should an asset be re-classified as a Asset Held for Sale, it will be measure at fair value less cost to sell.
+Should an asset be re-classified as an Asset Held for Sale, it will be measured at the lower of carrying value and fair value less cost to sell.